AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Post-Accident Assistance

 If you get into an accident and have medical payments coverage or PIP, your insurance company will cover your medical costs, lost wages, and child care, in some cases.
 However, AARP goes above and beyond with services we haven’t seen from any other car insurance provider.
-If you’re hurt in an accident, the RecoverCare program will provide these services:
+If you’re hurt in an accident, the RecoverCare program provides personal services, such as housecleaning, if you’re injured in an accident and unable to complete these tasks yourself.

 In other words, you won’t have to depend on your friends and family for your basic household needs.
 Even if you’re injured, you can maintain your independence — an important factor for many older adults.